Our NYC Culinary Group does it again: delicious Mexican fare served up with style

 I love this collaboration and we take turns

-hosting and of course we learn something new each event.
+hosting and we learn something new each dinner.

 I love this collaboration and we take turns

-hosting and of course we learn something new each event.
+hosting and we learn something new each dinner.

 with some of the best cooks I know.